rjaramilloestrada/rjaramilloestrada/README.md

 - 👋 Hi, I’m @rjaramilloestrada
 - 👀 I’m interested in ...
-Game Design, Game Development, 3D Modeling & Web Design
+Game Design, Game Development, 3D Modeling, Web Design & Web Development
 - 🌱 I’m currently learning ...
-C# and C++ for coding, as well as scripting in Unity and Unreal Engine
+Full Stack Web Development, C# , and C++.
 - 💞️ I’m looking to collaborate on ... any project that I can offer my skills and knowlegde.
 - 📫 How to reach me ... mail or DM